konfig-sdks/vimeo-python-sdk/README.md

 ##### dimension: `str`<a id="dimension-str"></a>

 The data dimension by which to group the results.
-Option descriptions:  * `country` - Group the results by country.  * `embed_domain` - Group the results by embed domain.  * `total` - Group the results by the time range provided.  * `video` - Group the results by video.
+Option descriptions:  * `country` - Group the results by country.  * `device_type` - Group the results by device type.  * `embed_domain` - Group the results by embed domain.  * `total` - Group the results by the time range provided.  * `video` - Group the results by video.

 ##### _from: `str`<a id="_from-str"></a>